 Every effort is taken by the Mercury staff to be known for working at the best college in Sydney, and since we are a business college we teach best practice in business, and in Australia, this has always meant operating a clean business.
 We teach you the truth so that with knowledge you have power and doors open for you because you now have understanding.

-Almost all the colleges in Sydney that have not obeyed these rules, failed and no longer exist or were sold off.
+Almost all the colleges in Sydney that have not obeyed these rules, failed and no longer exist.

 Mercury is here to stay.

-On our staff we have Vanessa, our Student Welfare Counsellor.
+On our staff, we have Petrina, our Student Welfare Counsellor.
 Please make an appointment at Reception to see her.
 If you are from overseas, you might be feeling homesick or depressed.
 Talk about it with Vanessa.
 She is very understanding, very well trained, and very experienced.

 Our Student Services Officers staff Reception and can help you with most of your questions and paperwork